1bsilver/Conky-interactive/README.md

 # Conky-interactive
-inspired by @xexpanderx - conky-drawer-interactive.
+inspired from @xexpanderx's conky configuration.

 A conky showing: